On homomorphism related parameters of oriented triangle-free planar graphs: Oriented relative clique number of

-\begin{itemize} \item If $w_1$ sees $v_1, v_2$ via $h_3$ and $v_3,v_4$ via $h_4$, then both $w_2$ and $w_3$ (irrespective of their placement) is forced to see $v_1$ or $ v_2$ via $h_3$ and $v_3$ or $v_4$ via $h_4$ creating a vertex with three good neighbor disagreeing on it with a fourth one.
+\begin{itemize} \item If $w_1$ sees $v_1, v_2$ via $h_3$ and $v_3,v_4$ via $h_4$, then both $w_2$ and $w_3$ are forced to see $ v_2$ via $h_3$.
+Thus $h_3$ has three good neighbours disagreeing on it with a fourth one.
 This is a contradiction to Lemma~\ref{lem 3,1}.

-\item If $w_1$ sees $v_1, v_3$ via $h_3$ and $v_2,v_4$ via $h_4$, then the graph $H$ no longer remains planar.
+\item If $w_1$ sees $v_1, v_3$ via $h_3$ and $v_2,v_4$ via $h_4$, then the graph $\overrightarrow{H}$ no longer remains planar.